Ajaykumbhar/LeetCode-DailyQuestion/DP-Notes-Questions/README.md

 ### Matrix

-Characteristics: Problems that involve operations on a 2D grid or matrix, where the solution typically involves calculating values based on the values in neighboring cells.
+- **Characteristics**: Problems that involve operations on a 2D grid or matrix, where the solution typically involves calculating values based on the values in neighboring cells.
 These problems often involve paths, sums, or transformations within the matrix.

-Example Problems: Unique Paths, Minimum Path Sum, Unique Paths II, Triangle, Minimum Falling Path Sum, Maximal Square
+- **Example Problems**: Unique Paths, Minimum Path Sum, Unique Paths II, Triangle, Minimum Falling Path Sum, Maximal Square

-Common Identifiers:
+- **Common Identifiers**:

-Problems involving finding the number of ways to reach a specific cell in a matrix.
+  - Problems involving finding the number of ways to reach a specific cell in a matrix.
-Problems asking for the minimum or maximum path sum from one cell to another.
+  - Problems asking for the minimum or maximum path sum from one cell to another.
-Problems involving transformations or operations that must be applied to each cell in the matrix.
+  - Problems involving transformations or operations that must be applied to each cell in the matrix.
-Problems that require calculating values based on adjacent cells (up, down, left, right, or diagonally).
+  - Problems that require calculating values based on adjacent cells (up, down, left, right, or diagonally).
-Example Problems and Links:

 | Problem name                             | Problem Link   |
 |------------------------------------------|----------------|
 | Ninja's Training                          | [Coding Ninja-Ninja’s Training](https://www.naukri.com/code360/problems/ninja-s-training_3621003)  |